reuk/wayverb/docs/work_log/work_log.md

 * CRITICAL: check how boundary filter coefficients are calculated

-* rearchitect the rectangular mesh for non-insane memory usage

 * boundary modelling
     * get in touch with an authority with specific questions